AtharvM2411/Digit-Recognition-MLP-from-MNIST/README.md

 * Understanding forward propagation and backpropagation mathematically
 * Manual batching, loss computation, and gradient updates
 * Real-time inference using a drawing pad
+* Try to preserve the naming convention of project if you dont want to change the script multiple times.

 > **Note**
 > Support for **AMNIST (Augmented MNIST – 400k samples)** is **planned for future versions**.
 > The current training pipeline is fully stable for **original MNIST**.
 > Real time Inference using cv2 is available using weights and biases in main folder.
+> Weight Visualization script is built in project folder.
 ---

 ## Project Structure